Using Predictive Analytics for Wireless Infrastructure

-5G and other innovations are coming at us fast — and amid all the change, no one seems to know if our mobile infrastructures will be able to handle tomorrow’s systems.
+5G and other innovations are coming quickly — and amid all the change, no one seems to know for certain if the existing wireless infrastructures will be able to handle future systems.

 It’s clear that demands on our mobile infrastructures are rapidly intensifying, and carriers are investing in more cell sites and related technologies.
-But so far, nobody has developed enough ways to measure all the cells in the market, analyze them, and derive predictive insights unique to that particular market.
+But so far, nobody has developed enough ways to measure all the cells in the market, analyze them, and derive predictive insights unique to that particular market — until now.

-Aurora Insight has developed a proprietary sensor that extracts highly detailed information about wireless networks at the cell site level.
+Aurora Insight’s proprietary sensors can extract highly detailed information about wireless networks at the cell site level.
 We put it to work in a study of real-world markets in Cheyenne, Wyoming and Sacramento, California.

 The study compared the Cheyenne and Sacramento markets’ carrier, band, and technology information across dozens of individual sites.
 Aside from providing rich, granular data, the exercise also provided outstanding contextual insights about buildout, geospatial considerations, and difference across markets.
 These insights had never been available before.